ibm-s390-cloud/k8s-cex-dev-plugin/docs/prometheus_support.md

 * Metric `cex_plugin_total_plugindevs_used`:

   A simple integer literal showing the total number of CEX plug-in devices currently in use in the cluster.
-This metric gives the the sum of all `cex_plugin_plugindevs_used` over all crypto configsets and is provided only for convenience.
+This metric provides the sum of all `cex_plugin_plugindevs_used` over all crypto configsets and is provided only for convenience.